Skip to main content

 Image from Koen Smilde

 Located right behind the zoo, Gollem aan het Water is a fantastic little neighbourhood bar with a colossal beer selection.
-Unlike your typical brown cafe, the space inside is bright and airy with large French doors that open out onto a sunny stretch of Entrepotdok.
-From the terrace, you have views across to Artis so you can glimpse the bobbing heads of elephants and hear the sea lions for free.
-The bar stocks over 130 beers, the most local of which are brewed right here in Amsterdam along with Dutch and Belgian classics.
-If the selection is a little overwhelming you can go for a tasting flight ft. optional cheese board to ease you in.
+Unlike your typical brown cafe, the space inside is bright and airy with large French doors opening onto a sunny stretch of Entrepotdok.
+From the terrace, you have views across to Artis, so you can glimpse the bobbing heads of elephants and hear the sea lions for free.
+The bar stocks over 130 beers, the most local of which are brewed in Amsterdam, along with Dutch and Belgian classics.
+If the selection is overwhelming, you can go for a tasting flight ft. optional cheese board to ease you in.

 SOTTO